intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
-A protocol, like any complex system, benefits greatly from experience with its use.
+A protocol benefits greatly from experience with its use.
 A deployed protocol is immeasurably more useful than a perfect protocol.
 The robustness principle is a tool that is suited to early phases of system design.

 As demonstrated by the IAB document on Successful Protocols {{?RFC5218}}, success or failure of a protocol depends far more on factors like usefulness